cloudy rhodes thinks everyone deserves a love story

-Before you took photos and made movies you were a pro surfer, today how do you define yourself?
+Before you took photos and made movies you were a pro surfer.
+How do you define yourself today?

 Are you conscious of those different interests bleeding into each other in your work?

-I think everything links in some way, I mean even my colours - the washed out blues and creams - all tie back to nature and my experience of the ocean.
+I think everything links in some way, I mean even my colors — the washed out blues and creams — all tie back to nature and my experience of the ocean.